 The construction of Webb is a global enterprise, involving 14 countries, and the UK has been active since its earliest stages of development.
 Our main contribution has been leading the design and construction of one of the four science instruments, the Mid-infrared Instrument (MIRI), in a partnership with JPL, ESA and a number of European institutes.
 As well as manufacturing key parts of MIRI in the UK, the ESA-led NIRSPEC instrument has had components built here in the UK.
 UK companies have won contracts from NASA to build parts of the spacecraft too.
 Many UK-based researchers will also be looking forward to working with the first data from Webb.

-Spitzer is another infra-red specialist, now nearing the end of its extended mission as it drifts further from Earth.
+Spitzer is another infra-red specialist which was retired in 2020 as it drifted further from Earth.
 The large mirror of the Webb allows it to reach greater depths and resolve much finer detail than Spitzer.
 The Webb also has the capability to perform simultaneous measurements of hundreds of galaxies at the same time, giving it a clear advantage in building up large samples of objects.
 The primary factor in the end of the Spitzer main mission was that it ran out of coolant for its detectors and in the case of the Webb, it will not be coolant that limits the lifespan of the mission but the propellant required to keep it on station.